DevExpress/devextreme-documentation/api-reference/10 UI Components/dxPivotGrid/9 Types/PivotGridDataType.md

 ---
 ---
 ##### shortDescription
-Casts field values to a specific data type.
+Specifies field values for a specific data type.

 ---
 <!--